silaswaxter/ANVIL_docker_image/README.md

 When starting the container one should use the following command.
 The docker compose file describes the default configuration for new containers (ie volume mounts, cgroup rules, etc.)
 ```
-docker compose -f <PATH_TO_COMPOSE_FILE> run -it anvil bash
+docker compose -f PATH_TO_COMPOSE_FILE run -it anvil bash
 ```
-##### How to Identify "Major Group"
+##### How to identify device's "Major Group"
-Running 'lsusb' will show the bus number, and assignment number for the J-Link device.
-Next, run 'ls -al /dev/bus/usb/<BUS_NUMBER>/<ASSIGNMENT_NUMBER>'.
-The number before the date will be the "Major Group" number.
+1. Running `lsusb` will show the bus number, and assignment number for the J-Link device.
+2. Next, run `ls -al /dev/bus/usb/<BUS_NUMBER>/<ASSIGNMENT_NUMBER>`;  the number before the date
+   is the "Major Group" number for the device.

 ## Workflow
 - Attempting to use Trunk-Based Workflow (https://trunkbaseddevelopment.com)